Lukajekul/Snake-Game/README.md

 # Snake-Game
-A simple snake game, created as part of Udemy's 100 day Python course
+A simple snake game created as part of Udemy's 100 Day of Code: Python Bootcamp by Dr. Angela Yu.

 ## Features
 - Move across the screen